google/WebFundamentals/src/content/en/updates/2019/01/rtcquictransport-api.md

 #### Buffering {: #buffering }

-The promises returned by the waitFor\* methods allow buffering data when JavaScript is busy.
+The promises returned by the `waitFor*` methods allow buffering data when JavaScript is busy.
 Back pressure is applied to the send side when the read buffer becomes full on the receive side.
-The send side has a write buffer that can fill when back pressure has been applied, and therefore the write side has a waitFor* method as well to allow waiting for room in the buffer to write.
+The send side has a write buffer that can fill when back pressure has been applied, and therefore the write side has a `waitForWriteBufferedAmountBelow` method as well to allow waiting for room in the buffer to write.
 More information on writing/reading data can be found in the further developer documentation (to be added).

 #### Unordered/Unreliable Delivery {: #unordered }